austinshigh/autonomous-store-service/README.md

 **Testing**

 Implement a test driver class called TestDriver that implements a static main() method.
 The main() method should accept a single parameter, which is a command file.
 The main method will call the CommandProcessor.processCommandFile(file:string) method, passing in the name of the provided command file.
-The TestDriver class should be defined within the package "cscie97.store.test".
+The TestDriver class should be defined within the package "services.store.test".

 Three test CLI files will be included.
 They contain the API commands included in the "Assignment3_Script_Syntax.pdf" document.

 Command to build program:

-javac com/cscie97/store/model/_.java com/cscie97/store/controller/_.java com/cscie97/ledger/_.java com/cscie97/store/test/_.java
+javac com/services/store/model/_.java com/services/store/controller/_.java com/services/ledger/_.java com/services/store/test/_.java

-java -cp . com/cscie97.store.test.TestDriver store.script
+java -cp . com/services.store.test.TestDriver store.script
-java -cp . com.cscie97.store.test.TestDriver store_b.script
+java -cp . com.services.store.test.TestDriver store_b.script
-java -cp . com.cscie97.store.test.TestDriver store_c.script
+java -cp . com.services.store.test.TestDriver store_c.script

 **Risks**